Appeletum History, Family Crest & Coats of Arms

 Early History of the Appeletum family

 This web page shows only a small excerpt of our Appeletum research.
-Another 80 words (6 lines of text) are included under the topic Early Appeletum History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appeletum History in all our PDF Extended History products and printed products wherever possible.

 Appeletum Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Appeletum were recorded, including Appleton, Apelton, Apleton, Appletown, Apylton and others.

 Early Notables of the Appeletum family (pre 1700)

 Another 42 words (3 lines of text) are included under the topic Early Appeletum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Appeletum family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Appeletum family emigrate to North America: Richard Appleton settled in Virginia in 1622; and Richard Appleton settled in that same estate in 1635; Francis settled in Maryland in 1774; Mary Appleton settled in 1734.

 - Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.